Queenstown

 If you are thinking about moving to Queenstown, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Queenstown can vary greatly depending on the type of property.
 For instance, a public housing flat (HDB) can cost around SGD 400,000 to SGD 600,000.
 Private condominiums, on the other hand, can range from SGD 1 million to SGD 2 million on average.
 Landed properties such as terraced houses or bungalows can cost significantly more, with prices often exceeding SGD 3 million.
-However, these are just averages and actual prices can fluctuate based on factors such as location, size, age, and condition of the property," remarked one expat living in Queenstown, Singapore.
+However, these are just averages and actual prices can fluctuate based on factors such as location, size, age, and condition of the property," commented one expat who made the move to Queenstown.

 Where should I setup a bank account in Queenstown?